BcGameScripts/Loss-Streak-Script/README.md

 ## Why is the code obfuscated?
 A: To prevent code changes and code theft, but this does not affect the script's functionality.

+## How to use?
+A: Just copy the entire contents of the script.js file and paste it into "Script Content" in BC.Game